jhoepffner/Dynamixel_Python_OSC/README.md

 - working Dynamixel servo, I tested it with the XL430-W250-T model.
 With other models you may have to change the "connect" line
 - Dynamixel U2D2 interface allowing serial communication via USB
 - DC alimentation for the motor
-- Python installed on your computer
+- Python installed on your computer (minimum Python 3)
 - Command Line Interface

 Install python-osc module